Where to Develop Film Anywhere in the UK in 2023.

 That said, plenty of photographers will be perfectly fine with the results.
 Just know that you aren’t going to get the same quality as you would by going to an independent, dedicated photo lab.

 Fortunately, both of the Kodak Express shops in Edinburgh still offer film processing.
+C-41 colour and black and white are usually accepted, for 35mm or 120.

 Proudly claiming the title of “the only open-access colour darkroom in Scotland”, Stills is a great place for DIY film developing in Edinburgh.